 #2.
 Facebook Translation App Guide

 Facebook Translation App Guide requires a login and helps mainly those, who (logically…) have their app for translation.
-It describes the tokens, voting with the app, attributes and inline translations.
+It describes the tokens, voting with the app, attributes, and inline translations.
 The cool part is that it contains advice on linguistic aspects of app translation, so prepare to be taught how to translate with the concept of gender in mind (on Facebook, you can skip the gender info).
 Additionally, it includes style guides and glossaries for most languages.
-If you are a volunteer translator, you can be a part of Translator Community .
+If you are a volunteer translator, you can be a part of the Translator Community.

 #3.
 Twitter Glossary

+Is it possible that Twitter is on the list of localization resources?
+Yes!
 Twitter modestly provides a glossary for the language you translate into.
-Glossary is available in the Help section of Twitter Translation, although you need to sign up to translate and then agree on company’s terms.
+Glossary is available in the Help section of Twitter Translation, although you need to sign up to translate and then agree on the company’s terms.

 #4.
 Apple’s i18n Guide

-Apple’s internationalization (i18n) guide is made by and for developers and it’s obvious from the first glance.
-It includes lists of programming resources for OSX as well as iOS developers, login – required guide to downloadable glossaries and obviously, a bunch of useful guidelines for app localization.
+Apple’s internationalization (i18n) guide is a localization resource made by and for developers and it’s obvious from first glance.
+It includes lists of programming resources for OSX as well as iOS developers, login – required guide to downloadable glossaries, and obviously, a bunch of useful guidelines for app localization.